Early life of Lord Byron

-George Gordon Byron, 6th Baron Byron of Rochdale, better known as the poet Lord Byron, was born 22 January 1788 in Holles Street, London, England, and from 2 years old raised by his mother in Aberdeen, Scotland before moving back to England aged 10.
+George Noel Gordon Byron, 6th Baron Byron of Rochdale, better known as Lord Byron, was a British poet.
+Born 22 January 1788 in Holles Street, London, England, and from two years old raised by his mother in Aberdeen, Scotland he moved back to England at age ten.
 His life was complicated by his father, who died deep in debt when he was a child.
 He was able to work his way through school, and his life advanced after he inherited both his great-uncle's title in 1798 and the Newstead Abbey estate.